 This IELTS Reading post is more of an experience sharing than providing solutions for different Reading problems.
 Here, I’ve shared my story/ journey to achieve an individual band score of 8.0 in IELTS Reading.
-I hope this post helps all the candidates of IELTS exam who want to achieve a higher grade quickly.
+I hope this post helps all the candidates of the IELTS exam who want to achieve a higher grade quickly.

 This is my story of getting 8.0 in IELTS Reading:

 I appeared in the IELTS exam twice; first in 2007 and then in 2013.
-I scored 6.0 in Reading in my first attempt and 8.0 in my second attempt and I thought I should share my experience of IELTS Reading exam with you all.
-I shall try to categorise my both scores of 2007 and 2013 according to the pitfalls I faced and how I overcame them.
+I scored 6.0 in Reading in my first attempt and 8.0 in my second attempt and I thought I should share my experience of the IELTS Reading exam with you all.
+I shall try to categorize both scores of 2007 and 2013 according to the pitfalls I faced and how I overcame them.
 I’ll also present some diagrams so that the comparison gets easier for you to follow.

 Let’s start with my first attempt in 2007.
 I wanted to apply for a student visa in the UK.
 The course I wanted to apply for required at least 5.5 in Reading module.
 I joined the IELTS Advanced Preparation Course in British Council for my IELTS prep.
-I should consider myself lucky as I had a very short amount of time prepare for and BC provided one the best learning experiences I’ve ever got.
+I should consider myself lucky as I had a very short amount of time preparing for and BC provided one of the best learning experiences I’ve ever got.
 My trainer was a Scottish Lady who became one of my idols in English Language Teaching.
 Sorry that I can’t disclose her identity here.

-Unfortunately, I didn’t get much time to do some in-depth practices and I appeared in my IELTS text soon after I completed the course.
+Unfortunately, I didn’t get much time to do some in-depth practices and I appeared in my IELTS test soon after I completed the course.
 I scored an overall band score of 7.0 with 6.0 in Reading.
 I wasn’t very happy about my exam result!

 In the meantime, I had developed a habit of reading English books and newspapers which, I believe now, had helped me a lot to get more skilled in Reading.